ilisparrow/ros2bag_manager/README.md

 - [ ] Enable compression and preview by default
 - [ ] Make it run in background (Docker or executable)
 - [ ] Deliverable as Docker container or standalone executable
+- [ ] Recording options similar to high speed camera
+- [ ] Preview of random samples of dataset

 ## Notes